-Checks Action DEFINITION: The fuel ignite es in the intake manifold, or in the exhaust system, making a loud poppingnoise.
-Preliminary Check None.
-Important!
+Checks Action DEFINITION: The fuel ignit noise. tes in the intake manifold, or in the exhaust system, making a loud popping Preliminary Check None.
+Ignition System Checks Important!
 LPG, being a gaseous fuel, requires higher secondary ignition system voltages for the equivalent gasoline operating conditions.
-The ignition system must be maintained in peak condition to prevent backfire. • Check for the proper ignition coil output voltage using the spark tester.
+The ignition system must be maintained in peak condition to prevent backfire.
+Check for the proper ignition coil output voltage using the spark tester.
 J26792 or the equivalent.
 Check the spark plug wires by connecting an ohmmeter to the ends of each wire in question.
-If the meter reads over 30,000 ohms, replace thewires.
-Check the spark plug wires by connecting an ohmmeter to the ends of each wire in question.
-Ignition System Checks Check the connection at ignition coil.
+If the meter reads over 30,000 ohms, replace the wires.
+Check the connection at ignition coil.
 Check for deteriorated spark plug wire insulation.
 Remove the plugs and inspect them for the following conditions: Wet plugs.
 Cracks.
 Wear.
 Improper gap.
 Burned electrodes.
 Heavy deposits.
-Important!
-The LPG Fuel system is more sensitive to intake manifoldleakage than a gasoline fuel supply system.
-Engine Mechanical Check Check the engine for the following: Improper valve timing.
+Engine Mechanical Check Important!
+The LPG Fuel system is more sensitive to intake manifold leakage than a gasoline fuel supply system.
+Check the engine for the following: Improper valve timing.
 Engine compression.
 Manifold vacuum leaks.
 Intake manifold gaskets.
 Sticking or leaking valves.
 Exhaust system leakage.
 Check the intake and exhaust system for casting flash or other restrictions.
 Fuel System Checks Perform a fuel system diagnosis.
 Refer to LPG Fuel System Diagnosis.